Conservation and restoration of photographs: Temperature and relative humidity control

-Relative humidity should be maintained between 30-50% without cycling more than +/- 5% a day.
+Relative humidity should be maintained at 30–50% without cycling more than +/- 5% a day.
 The lower part of that range is best for "long term stability of several photographic processes".
 Not only do relative humidity levels above 60% cause deterioration, but also low and fluctuating humidity may also damage them.

 Climate control equipment can be used to control temperatures and humidity.
 Air conditioners, dehumidifiers, and humidifiers can be helpful, but it is important to make sure they help instead of hurt (for example, air conditioning raises humidity).